Harrogate Spring Water

-Harrogate Spring Water is a private limited company incorporated on 16 August 2000 which manufactures plastic and glass bottled spring water, from Harrogate, North Yorkshire, England and distributes its bottles all over the world.
+Harrogate Spring Water is a brand of spring water first sold in 1740 by Harrogate water.
+That company was incorporated on 16 August 2000 by Danone which manufactures plastic and glass bottled spring water, from Harrogate, North Yorkshire, England and distributes its bottles all over the world.
 Spa waters were first discovered in Harrogate in the 16th century, with water bottled in glass only for the town from the 1740s.